rehierl/node-tree-outliner/1-1-3-graph-theory/1-0-core-definitions.md

 However, the semantics of each edge in a single graph is identical to the semantics of the graph - i.e. `(sem(e) == sem(G))` for any edge `(e in E)`.
-Consequently, the semantics of a graph `sem(G)` applies to all of its edges, which is why all edges in a graph are of the same sort (i.e. have the same meaning).
-As such, any graph in the context of this discussion may be referred to as being "homogenous".
+Because of that, the semantics of a graph `sem(G)` can be said to apply to all of its edges.
+All edges in a graph are therefore understood to be of the same sort (i.e. have the exact same meaning).
+As such, any graph in the context of this discussion can be referred to as being "homogenous", or to have "homogenous/consistent semantics".

 Put differently, the semantics of a graph is the "reason" as to why two vertices are connected.
 Furthermore, that reason is the same for any other